Are all models wrong? Falsifying binary formation models in gravitational-wave astronomy: Introduction

 There are different ways to determine whether a model is consistent with a catalogue of gravitational-wave events, each one corresponding to a different question.
 These questions can be subtly different, emphasising different ways in which a model can fail to account for the data.
 Thus, we advocate a multi-pronged approach, which considers a variety of complementary questions.
 For example, \citet{mouldOneManyComparing2023} calculate Bayes factors between different population models for the same event, and thus obtain a relative measure of a models suitability.
 Meanwhile, \citet[]{essickProbingExtremalGravitationalWave2022} propose an extension to leave-one-out outlier tests, which emphasises the self-consistency of parameterised models analysing different subsets of data.
 Finally, \citet{Lstroke} introduce the concept of the ``maximum population likelihood'' as a tool for testing a model's overall goodness of fit for a gravitational-wave catalogue.

 In this paper, we build on the foundation laid by the above studies, but explore a different aspect of model testing.
 We assess whether a particular model can plausibly explain the most exceptional events observed, without directly comparing it to other models.
+In particular, we build on the work of \citet{fishbachMostMassiveBinary2020a}, which outlines how one may perform a posterior predictive check on the most massive event observed, to check consistency with an inferred population model.\footnote{We compare and contrast our method with the technique from \cite{fishbachDoesMatterMatter2020a} at the top of Section~\ref{discussion}.} We extend this method to account for the measurement uncertainty associated with high-mass events by factoring in the posterior distributions of extreme-event parameters, rather than using their maximum likelihood estimates.

-We do this by considering many simulated population catalogues, drawn from the model of interest.
+We consider many simulated population catalogues, drawn from the model of interest.
 We take extremal events from these catalogues and calculate a Bayesian evidence.
 By computing the Bayesian evidence for many extremal events from different catalogue realizations, we construct a distribution to which we may compare.
 We use this distribution to calculate a statistic in the form of a $p$-value, which describes how consistent the observed exceptional event is with extremal simulated events.

 In Section \ref{method}, we develop the statistical framework used in our analysis.
 In Section \ref{results}, we demonstrate a use of our method by assessing the capability of several AGN models and one globular cluster model with hierarchical mergers to produce an event as extreme in total mass as GW190521.
 We find that it is feasible for both AGN models with sufficiently high natal black hole masses and globular cluster models with zero natal black hole spins to produce GW190521-like events.
-This suggests that population models that allow for hierarchical mergers can explain the most-massive gravitational-wave events we have observed thus far, and are capable of bridging the proposed pair-instability mass gap \citep[see also, e.g.,][]{fragioneOriginGW190521likeEvents2020, kimballEvidenceHierarchicalBlack2021, anagnostouRepeatedMergersBlack2022}.
+This suggests that population models that allow for hierarchical mergers can explain the most massive gravitational-wave events we have observed thus far, and are capable of bridging the proposed pair-instability mass gap \citep[see also, e.g.,][]{fragioneOriginGW190521likeEvents2020, kimballEvidenceHierarchicalBlack2021, anagnostouRepeatedMergersBlack2022}.